NeNe Leakes Is Trying To Reconcile With ‘RHOA’ Cast Amid Season 12, Confirms Kandi Burruss

-NeNe Leakes is said to be making an effort to reconcile with the Real Housewives of Atlanta co-stars she suffered falling outs with during Season 11 as filming continues to the series’ upcoming 12th season.
+NeNe Leakes is said to be making an effort to reconcile with the Real Housewives of Atlanta co-stars she suffered falling outs with during Season 11 amid filming for the series’ upcoming 12th season.

 During an interview with Hollywood Life at the Beautycon event in Los Angeles on August 10, Leakes’ co-star, Kandi Burruss, confirmed that Leakes is trying to work on a number of her friendships within the group and putting forth effort to make amends.